Paris Peace Conference (1919–1920): Dominion representation

 The dominion governments were not originally given separate invitations to the conference and had been expected to send representatives as part of the British delegation.

 Convinced that Canada had become a nation on the battlefields of Europe, Prime Minister Sir Robert Borden demanded that it have a separate seat at the conference.
 That was initially opposed not only by Britain but also by the United States, which saw any Dominion delegation as an extra British vote.
 Borden responded by pointing out that since Canada had lost nearly 60,000 men, a far larger proportion of its men than the 50,000 American men lost, it had at least the right to the representation of a "minor" power.
-Lloyd George eventually relented and persuaded the reluctant Americans to accept the presence of delegations from Canada, India, Australia, Newfoundland, New Zealand, and South Africa, and that those countries receive their seats in the League of Nations.
+Lloyd George eventually relented and persuaded the reluctant Americans to accept the presence of delegations from Australia, Canada, India, New Zealand, and South Africa, and that those countries receive their seats in the League of Nations.
+India was given separate representation despite being a non-self-governing colony, while Newfoundland was the only Dominion denied representation due to American objections over its small size.

 Canada, despite its huge losses in the war, did not ask for either reparations or mandates.

 The Australian delegation, led by Australian Prime Minister Billy Hughes fought greatly for its demands: reparations, the annexation of German New Guinea, and the rejection of the Racial Equality Proposal.
 He said that he had no objection to the proposal if it was stated in unambiguous terms that it did not confer any right to enter Australia.
 He was concerned by the increasing power of Japan.
 Within months of the declaration of war in 1914, Japan, Australia, and New Zealand had seized all of Germany's possessions in the Far East and the Pacific Ocean.
 The British had given their blessing for Japan to occupy German possessions, but Hughes was alarmed by that policy.